ivyleavedtoadflax/ivyleavedtoadflax.github.io/_posts/2015-04-10-regularised-logistic-regression.md

   }
 {% endhighlight %}

-And tthe list of 91 features:
+And to the list the 91 features:

 {% highlight r %}